Newsletter winter 2023 – An inspiring visit to NY

 Energy strategy in Azerbaijan

 Azerbaijan means the land of fire and energy resources as natural gas simply sets the country on fire.
-As the country moves forward new investments in energy and infrastructure is needed.
+As the country moves forward new investments in energy and infrastructure are needed.

 To ensure an informed decision process Energy Modelling Lab has supported the Government of Azerbaijan in developing and implementing a long-term energy strategy.